cs1302uga/cs1302-tutorials/exceptions/exceptions2.md

 ```

 Using the `throws` keyword, we told Java that the `IllegalArgumentException`
 will not be handled directly in this method.
-Instead it will be _propagated_
+Instead, it will be _propagated_
-up to the calling method, i.e., the method or methods, somewhere else, that are
+up to the calling method, i.e., the method (or methods), somewhere else, that is
-actually calling `computeAverage`.
+calling `computeAverage`.
 In that other method, the programmer
 can either handle the exception (using a try-catch) or choose to propagate it again
 by repeating the `throws` in the calling method's signature.

 In Java, checked exceptions must either be handled directly using a try-catch
-or progated up using `throws`.
+or propagated up using `throws`.
 Note that while it is possible to place a `throws`
 in the signature of a program's `main` method, doing so is _strongly_ discouraged
 as exceptions propagated past `main` will always cause the program to crash.